Electrical Apprenticeship

 Objectives

-- Apply of the National Electrical Code (NEC)
+- Apply the National Electrical Code (NEC).

-- Navigate the National Electrical Code (NEC)
+- Navigate the National Electrical Code (NEC).

-- Calculate the sizes of different electrical system parts
+- Calculate the sizes of different electrical system parts.

-- Explain the application of A/C and D/C electrical theory
+- Explain the application of A/C and D/C electrical theory.

-- Explain Electrical Safety procedures, processes, and equipment
+- Explain electrical safety procedures, processes, and equipment.

-- Wire electrical circuits per National Codes and safety regulations
+- Wire electrical circuits per national codes and safety regulations.

 Syllabi